andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 "Oh that's fun!
 It's our little crazy tradition for the close of the season.
 I don't ski but I dress the part.
 Name's Tyler, but everyone calls me Sweet T.
 Don't ask me how long I've been here...
-It's been 7 years.
+It's been 5 years...
 By this point I know everybody and everybody knows me.
 Is this your first time?"

 "First time in probably 20 years, we came a lot when we were kids.